Glossary

 Based on: https://forschungsdaten.info, CODATA Research Data Management Terminology

-According to the Swiss Data Protection Act (DSG), personal data is any information relating to an identified or identifiable natural person.
+According to the cantonal Data Protection Act (cDSG), personal data is any information relating to an identified or identifiable natural or legal person.
 Personal data can be directly identifying information (e.g. name, address, IP address), but also information that can only identify a person in combination with other information (e.g. profession, place of residence).

 Preregistration means publishing the plan for a research project before or at the start of the project.
 In specialised fields such as psychology, the procedure is used to strengthen the method-led approach and increase the quality and transparency of research.
 The aim is to avoid dubious scientific practice (such as the subsequent adjustment of the research question to the results obtained).